 - Ian Richardson as Sir Charles Warren, a stiff bureaucrat and Abberline’s superior.

 - Jason Flemyng as Netley, the coachman and stooge of the murderer.

-- Katrin Cartlidge as Annie Chapman, aka Dark Annie, prostitute and gullible 3rd victim of the murderer.
+- Katrin Cartlidge as Annie Chapman, aka Dark Annie, a prostitute and gullible 3rd victim of the murderer.